Walton5888/arch.github.io/README.md

 passwd GraceHopper1906

 ## Step 14: Giving Users Sudo Permissions
-# Switches the root user.
+# Switches to the root user.
 su

 # Make changes to the sudoers file.